 Taline Dadian Infante, Ed.D., RDH, Endowed Memorial Scholarship

 Dr. Infante, known as Talley to friends and family, died on Saturday, April 6, after a six-month illness.
-She was an associate professor and director of the Division of Dental Hygiene in the Dental School at the UT Health Science Center San Antonio.
+She was an associate professor and director of the Division of Dental Hygiene in the School of Dentistry at the UT Health Science Center San Antonio.

 She was married to Anthony Infante, M.D., Ph.D., a professor of pediatrics at the UT Health Science Center.